AdamZajler/AdamZajler/README.md

 🎸 Outside the world of tech too, I enjoy pushing myself to develop new skills.
 My hobbies are reading books 📚, working out with my fiancee and hanging out with my good group of friends 😊

+🤔 Still thinking how to make this readme more intresting :)

 ## 🛠️ Skills

 ### Languages